Protect your WordPress REST API with OAuth 2 using Auth0

 So what does this mean for WordPress?

 A user in WordPress is given a role which allows them to do certain things.
 If I'm an editor, for example, I can create my own posts and publish other people's posts but I can't remove a plugin.
 If I'm an administrator, then I can do all 3 and more.
 Roles represent a collection of capabilities or permissions that are given all at once when that role is assigned.

-Authorization is describing this same scenario but from a different perspective.
+Authorization describes this same scenario but from a different perspective.
 If I'm logged into WordPress as a WordPress user taking actions on a WordPress application, then it all works like the above.
-But if I'm logged into, say, a mobile app as a user that has access to a WordPress site taking actions on that site, then things get a little more complicated.
-In that case, the mobile app has to request access to the WordPress site on behalf of that WordPress user.
-If that access is granted, then the mobile app can now take the specific actions represented by those permissions.
+But if I'm logged into, say, a mobile app as a user that has access to a WordPress site and want to take actions on that WordPress site, then things get a little more complicated.
+In that case, the mobile app has to request specific permissions for the WordPress site on behalf of that WordPress user.
+If those permissions are granted, the mobile app can now take the specific actions represented by those permissions.

 If your head is exploding a bit, that's OK.
-This stuff has a steep learning curve and lots of jargon (ask me how I know).
-That whole previous paragraph is a summary of the problem that OAuth2 was created to solve: applications calling APIs on behalf of users.
+This stuff has a steep learning curve and lots of jargon.
+That whole previous paragraph is a summary of the problem that OAuth 2 was created to solve: applications calling APIs on behalf of users.
 This is described in the system diagram in the Overview section above.

 In order to get this whole OAuth 2 thing working on our WordPress site, we're going to do the following:

-- Register the WordPress API in Auth0 and model what we want to allow users via this API (once)
+- Register the WordPress API in Auth0 and model the actions we want to allow via this API (once)

 - Add a token validation method option to the authorization used in the WordPress site providing the API (once)